Why didn't you file your tax returns? (Common explanations)

 - If you want to get married, not filing might be considered a deal breaker to a future spouse.

 - The IRS might file substitute-for-returns for you without deductions and you'll owe more taxes than if you'd filed them yourself.

-- Your passport may not be issued by the federal government if you haven't filed your returns, making it hard to travel outside the U.S. (In fact, as of legislation passed in November 2015, if you owe the IRS $50,000 or more your passport will be revoked.)
+- Your passport may not be issued by the federal government if you haven't filed your returns, making it hard to travel outside the U.S. (In fact, if you owe the IRS $50,000 or more your passport will be revoked.)